 Health care that focuses on healthy behavior and providing services that help prevent health problems.
 This includes health education, immunizations, early disease detection, health evaluations and follow-up care.

-Physicians in general practice or in fields such as family practice, obstetrics, pediatrics, and internal medicine.
+Health services usually provided by physicians or other practitioners in general practice or in fields such as family practice, obstetrics, pediatrics, and internal medicine.

 Approval of a health care service or medication before it is provided in order for the health plan to cover the expense.